dogoncouch/gentoo-laptop/README.md

 The kernel is set up for intel core processors; if installing on another processor type, change the processor type in menuconfig when compiling a kernel.

 ### 2 in 1s
 This has been tested on at least one 2in1 laptop, and everything works.
-Laptop hardware support has come a long way singe the 1990s, in everything from the kernel to desktop environments.
+Laptop hardware support has come a long way since the 1990s, in everything from the kernel to desktop environments.

 ### Disk Encryption
 Full disk and swap encryption is a necessity in a lot of industries.
 This guide uses LUKS on LVM to encrypt everything except the boot partition.